8th Infantry Division (India): Iraq, Syria and Iran

-When originally formed, the division's main fighting formations were 17th, 18th and 19th Indian Infantry Brigades.
+When originally formed, the division's main fighting formations were the 17th, 18th and 19th Indian Infantry Brigades.

 On 9 June 1941, 17th Brigade arrived in Basra and joined Iraqforce, which had fought the Anglo-Iraqi War to secure the British-owned oilfields during May.
 These oilfields were perceived to be threatened when a coup d'état brought into power Rashid Ali al-Kaylani who was sympathetic to the Axis powers.
 By the second half of June the brigade had moved to Mosul to defend British-owned oilfields from an anticipated thrust by Axis forces south through the Caucasus.

-At the end of 1 June, 1/12th Frontier Force Regiment and 5/13th Frontier Force Rifles were detached from 17th Brigade to join two battalions from 20th Indian Infantry Brigade (part of 10th Indian Infantry Division) to take part in the Syria-Lebanon campaign and capture the Duck's Bill area in north east Syria and secure the Mosul to Aleppo railway.
+At the end of 1 June, 1/12th Frontier Force Regiment and 5/13th Frontier Force Rifles were detached from 17th Brigade to join two battalions from the 20th Indian Infantry Brigade (part of the 10th Indian Infantry Division) to take part in the Syria-Lebanon campaign and capture the Duck's Bill area in north east Syria and secure the Mosul to Aleppo railway.
 This was achieved without a shot being fired as the Vichy French forces retired westwards.

-On 17 July, Major-General Charles Harvey and the divisional HQ arrived in Basra and had 24th Indian Infantry Brigade (which had arrived on 16 June) assigned to the division.
-18th Indian Infantry Brigade arrived in Iraq on 26 July.
-The British, having secured first the Iraqi oilfields and then Syria, now focused their concern on Persia (now Iran) where it had been estimated there were some 3,000 German nationals working as technicians, commercial agents and advisors.
-The division first saw shots fired in anger during the Anglo-Soviet invasion of Iran in August 1941 when 24th Brigade made a night-time amphibious assault across the Shatt al Arab to capture the oil refinery at Abadan in South Persia.
+On 17 July, Major-General Charles Harvey and the divisional HQ arrived in Basra and had the 24th Indian Infantry Brigade (which arrived on 16 June) assigned to the division.
+The 18th Indian Infantry Brigade arrived in Iraq on 26 July.
+The British, having secured first the Iraqi oilfields and then Syria, now focused their concern on Persia (now Iran) where it was estimated there were some 3,000 German nationals working as technicians, commercial agents and advisors.
+The division first saw shots fired in anger during the Anglo-Soviet invasion of Iran in August 1941 when the 24th Brigade made a night-time amphibious assault across the Shatt al Arab to capture the oil refinery at Abadan in South Persia.
 Meanwhile, 18th Brigade had crossed into Persia between Basra and Abadan to take Khorramshahr and became part of a three brigade advance (with Hazelforce) towards Ahwaz, 75 miles north east of Basra.
 The fighting ended on 28 August when the Shah ordered his forces to cease hostilities.

-The 19th Indian Infantry Brigade arrived in Iraq in August, replacing 24th Brigade (which transferred to 6th Indian Infantry Division), and by 17 October, 18th and 19th Brigades had concentrated at Kirkuk in northern Iraq and moved north of the oilfields where they were joined by the 6th Duke of Connaught's Own Lancers (Watson's Horse) (6th DCO Lancers), the division's reconnaissance regiment.
+The 19th Indian Infantry Brigade arrived in Iraq in August, replacing the 24th Brigade (which transferred to the 6th Indian Infantry Division), and by 17 October, 18th and 19th Brigades had concentrated at Kirkuk in northern Iraq and moved north of the oilfields where they were joined by the 6th Duke of Connaught's Own Lancers (Watson's Horse) (6th DCO Lancers), the division's reconnaissance regiment.